Manual Route Planning: Is It Still Relevant?

 Step 2: Prioritize deliveries

-Based on the desired sequence or priority of stops, manual route planners determine the order in which destinations should be visited.
-This decision is often influenced by factors such as delivery or service time windows, customer preferences, or efficient clustering of stops.
+Based on the desired sequence or priority of stops, a human delivery route planner determines the order in which destinations should be visited.
+This decision is often influenced by factors such as delivery time windows, customer preferences, or efficient clustering of stops.

 With the information at hand, manual route planners typically refer to maps, or printed materials to visualize the geography and road networks.
 They analyze the available routes, considering factors such as distance, and potential obstacles.